-An easy low carb frittata made with zucchini and yellow squash.
+An easy low carb yellow summer squash frittata with zucchini.
 It’s perfect for breakfast or brunch.
 A little cheese sprinkled makes it hard to resist.

 If you don’t care for squash, feel free to use another vegetable in this low carb frittata recipe.
 Broccoli and asparagus are other veggies that I like to eat.